The following Life Sciences guidance note provides comprehensive and up to date legal information covering:

 The pricing and reimbursement of medicinal products and medical devices is not harmonised across the EU.
 This means that the national authorities of each Member State are free to decide how to set the price of medicinal products and the amount that will be reimbursed under their respective social security systems.

 This lack of harmonisation has resulted in the EU Member States developing different schemes and policies, adapted to their own economic and healthcare needs.
-For example, in some EU Member States, a specific price or level of reimbursement must be approved, while in other Member States a system of direct or indirect controls on the profitability of the company responsible for placing a medicinal product on the market has been adopted.
+For example, in some EU Member States, a specific price or level of reimbursement must be approved, while in other Member States a system

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.